What’s On at Pitlochry Festival Theatre in 2017?

 Be sure to book early to arrange our best accommodation and achieve greatest discounts for your Pitlochry Theatre Breaks.

-This Summer, the Theatre performs a rotating repertoire of 6 different productions, giving the opportunity to see 6 plays in one week’s stay, or spread the experience over several short visits throughout the season.
+During the Summer of 2019, the Theatre is performing a rotating repertoire of 6 different productions, giving the opportunity to see 6 plays in one week’s stay, or spread the experience over several short visits throughout the season.

 Why not phone us?
 It’s always great to chat – 01796472302